 2) Food forms are not an all or nothing decision.
-Some pet owners have found the price of raw frozen food to be a challenge, but in an effort to add more nutrition to their pet's diet, use 1 or 2 medallions daily along with some fresh vegetables along with the dry kibble.
+Some pet owners have found the price of raw frozen food to be a challenge, but in an effort to add more nutrition to their pet's diet, use 1 or 2 medallions daily and add some fresh vegetables with the dry kibble.

-3) If your pet has chronic health issues such as UTIs, skin problems, allergies or digestive problems and you have been feeding dry kibble, please read our articles about pet nutrition.
+3) If your pet has chronic health issues such as UTIs, skin problems, allergies or digestive problems and you have been feeding dry kibble, please read our article about picking a healthy pet food.
 You may find that the incremental cost of the raw frozen food far outweighs the cost of the veterinary bills, let alone your pet's well being.

 4) Take time to think through all of the issues.
 Rushing to switch foods isn't ideal as diet changes made too quickly can cause problems.
 But, becoming educated about pet nutrition and understanding what exactly you are feeding your pet will enable you to make informed decisions going forward.
 This will hopefully lead to a healthier and happier pet overall!